 If you notice a boil not going away on its own or seemingly getting worse and becoming more painful, the best course of action is to visit a doctor as soon as you can.

-If your boil doesn’t go away or improve in two weeks, consult your doctor.
+If your boil doesn’t go away or improve in 2 weeks, consult your doctor.
 They might recommend a surgical incision and drainage.

 Typically, this procedure involves making a small cut at the top of the boil.
 This is known as lancing.
 Your doctor will extract pus with sterile tools.

 Preventing boils has a lot to do with your personal hygiene routine.
 Keeping yourself clean and free of excess sweat as much as possible can be a big help.
 Avoiding clothing that causes chafing can also help.

-To further prevent the chance of a boil recurring, you can also:
+To further prevent the chance of a boil recurring, you can also do the following:

 - Avoid sharing towels or washcloths with anyone.

 - Avoid sharing razors or topical deodorants.

 - Frequently clean bathtubs, toilet seats, and other frequently touched surfaces.

 - Cover any existing boils with clean bandages.

 - Bathe regularly, especially after sweating.

 Boils do have the possibility to recur.
 If you have recurring boils, contact your doctor to diagnose the reason for the recurrence.

 Your doctor can help treat the current boil and put together a course of action to prevent it from returning, such as hygiene adjustment or antibiotic treatment.